公益財団法人馬事文化財団

 〈The Starting Gate〉

-The actual starting gate is exhibited, which produced based on JSS30 type gate.
+The actual starting gate is exhibited, which is produced based on JSS30 type gate.
 Here astride a life-size model of a racehorse, you will become a jockey and experience the thrill of opening the gates for the race.
 In addition, you can become a member of the starter, and set the race in motion.

 Exhibition Room 3